LSFLK/superapp-mobile/payslip_uploader/README.md

 Update the authentication configuration in `src/index.js`:
 - `signInRedirectURL`: Your application's URL for post-login redirect
 - `signOutRedirectURL`: Your application's URL for post-logout redirect
-- `clientID`: Your Asgardeo application client ID
+- `clientID`: Your Identity Provider application client ID
-- `baseUrl`: Your Asgardeo organization base URL
+- `baseUrl`: Your Identity Provider organization base URL

 Update API endpoints in `src/constants/index.js`:
 - `API_ENDPOINTS.PAYSLIPS`: Your backend API endpoint for payslip operations